Quantum Electrodynamics vacuum polarization solver: Numerical Algorithm

 The simulation points agree with the trend presented by the theoretical curve.
-This result shows that Eq.(\ref{invariants_fourier}) provides an upper bound to the interpolation error when seeding a particular $k$ mode.
+This result shows that equation~\eref{invariants_fourier} provides an upper bound to the interpolation error when seeding a particular $k$ mode.
 In particular, the results show that for higher wave numbers, up to the resolution limit, the order of magnitude of the invariant amplitude increases, tending towards unity.
-One shall therefore limit the simulations to low $k$ modes in order to insure the smallness of the invariants.
+One shall therefore limit the simulations to low $k$ modes to ensure the smallness of the invariants.

-The stability of the QED Yee solver, i.e., the nonlinear dispersion relation, Eq.(\ref{nl_omega}) was solved using three methods: a numerical solution, an analytical solution through the linearization of the system via the ansatz $\omega = \omega_0+ \delta \omega$ with $\delta \omega \ll \omega_0 $, and finally by estimating the growth rate of the maximum mode allowed by the grid resolution i.e. $k\Delta x = \pi $.
-The results are shown in Fig.~\ref{fig:3growhtrate0} for simulations performed with a grid resolution of $ \Delta x = 0.0314 $, $\Delta t = 0.98\Delta x $ and $\xi E_0^2 = 10^{-4}$.
+The stability of the QED Yee solver, i.e., the nonlinear dispersion relation, equation~\eref{nl_omega} was solved using three methods: a numerical solution, an analytical solution through the linearization of the system via the ansatz $\omega = \omega_0+ \delta \omega$ with $\delta \omega \ll \omega_0 $, and finally by estimating the growth rate of the maximum mode allowed by the grid resolution i.e. $k\Delta x = \pi $.
+The results are shown in \fref{fig:3growhtrate0} for simulations performed with a grid resolution of $ \Delta x = 0.0314 $, $\Delta t = 0.98\Delta x $ and $\xi E_0^2 = 10^{-4}$.

-One can verify in Fig.\ref{fig:3growhtrate0} that the analytic solution is in excellent agreement with the numerical integration.
+One can verify in \fref{fig:3growhtrate0} that the analytic solution is in excellent agreement with the numerical integration.
 The maximum growth rate is given by

-where $\varepsilon = 1 - \frac{\Delta t}{\Delta x}$.
-The maximum growth rate predicted theoretically by Eq.(\ref{Eq:7.approx_omega}) serves, therefore, as an accurate rule-of-thumb criterion to understand how unstable a given simulation setup may be.
+where $\varepsilon = 1 - c\Delta t / \Delta x$.
+The maximum growth rate predicted theoretically by equation~\eref{Eq:7.approx_omega} serves, therefore, as an accurate rule-of-thumb criterion to understand how unstable a given simulation setup may be.
 Finally we took the solution of the perturbative expansion and studied the limit for small $k$ values, which yields

-Eq.(\ref{small_k}) suggests that the smallest $k$ modes will be the ultimately stable as not only does the growth rate scales with the small quantity $\xi E_0^2$, but also due to the power law applied to the small value of $k \Delta x$.
+Equation~\eref{small_k} suggests that the smallest $k$ modes will be the least unstable as not only does the growth rate scales with the small quantity $\xi E_0^2$, but also due to the power law applied to the small value of $k \Delta x$.
 This is an important result since, in principle, the low $k$ modes, for a given grid resolution, are those that will be seeded for a simulation setup.
+These theoretical predictions were compared with one-dimensional simulations by extracting the growth rate of a given $k$ mode in the simulation domain, the results are shown in \fref{fig:7simulation_growthrate}.
+The growth rate was extracted from the Fourier spectrum of the simulations for different values of $\xi E_0^2$. \Fref{fig:7simulation_growthrate} shows a good agreement between the maximum growth rates extracted and equation~\eref{Eq:7.approx_omega}.